-To appeal a grade, the student must proceed as follows:
+To appeal a grade, the student should proceed as follows:

-- The student must prepare a written appeal of the grade received in the course.
-This appeal must clearly define the basis for the appeal and must present all relevant evidence supporting the student’s case.
+- The student should prepare an appeal of the grade received in the course.
+This appeal must define the basis for the appeal and must present all relevant evidence supporting the student’s case.

-- After preparing the written appeal, the student must deliver this appeal to the course instructor and attempt to resolve the issue directly with the instructor.
+- After preparing the appeal, the student should deliver this appeal to the course instructor and attempt to resolve the issue directly with the instructor.
 Written grade appeals must be delivered to the instructor no later than 10 business days after the start of the regular (fall or spring) semester immediately following the semester in which the contested grade was received.
-In the event that the course instructor is unavailable, the course coordinator (first) or the Department Head/Division Director (second) will represent the instructor.
+In the event that the course instructor is unavailable because of leave, illness, sabbatical, retirement, or resignation from the university, the course coordinator (first) or the Department Head/Division Director (second) shall represent the instructor.

-- If after discussion with the instructor, the student is still dissatisfied, he or she can proceed with the appeal by submitting three copies of the written appeal plus three copies of a summary of the instructor/student meetings held in connection with the previous step to the President of the Faculty Senate.
-These must be submitted to the President of the Faculty Senate no later than 25 business days after the start of the regular semester immediately following the semester in which the contested grade was received.
-The President of the Faculty Senate will forward the student's appeal and supporting documents to the Faculty Affairs Committee, the course instructor's Department Head/Division Director, and the instructor.
+- If after discussion with the instructor, the student is still dissatisfied, he or she can proceed with the appeal by emailing a copy of the appeal and a copy of a summary of the instructor/student meetings held in connection with the previous step to the Academic Standards Committee.
+All information must be submitted to the committee no later than 25 business days after the start of the semester immediately following the semester in which the contested grade was received.

-Based on its investigation, the Faculty Affairs Committee will determine whether the grade should be revised.
+- On the basis of all information deemed pertinent to the grade appeal, the Academic Standards Committee will determine whether the grade should be revised.
 The decision rendered will be either:

-In this latter case, the Faculty Affairs Committee will assign the student a new grade for the course.
-The Committee's written decision and supporting documentation will be delivered to the President of the Faculty Senate, the Graduate Dean, the student, the instructor, and the instructor's Department Head/Division Director no later than 25 business days following the Senate's receipt of the grade appeal.
-The Faculty Affairs Committee's decision shall constitute the final decision of the grade appeal.
-There is no further internal appeal available to the parties.
+In the latter case, the Academic Standards Committee will assign the student a new grade for the course.
+The Committee’s decision is final.
+The decision and supporting documentation will be delivered to the Faculty Senate, the office of the Executive Vice President for Academic Affairs, the student, the instructor, and the instructor’s Department Head/Division Director no later than 25 business days following the Faculty Senate’s receipt of the grade appeal.

-The schedule, but not the process, outlined above may be modified upon mutual agreement of the student, the instructor, and the Faculty Affairs Committee.
+The schedule, but not the process, outlined above may be modified upon mutual agreement of the student, the course instructor, and the Academic Standards Committee.